mirage/irmin/README.md

 ### Installation

-#### Prerequisites Note :
+#### Prerequisites:

-  Ensure to install the latest Opam version and the minimum Opam and Ocaml versions are 2 and 4.07 respectively.
+  Please ensure to install the latest Opam version and the minimum Opam and Ocaml versions are 2 and 4.07 respectively.

     opam list    // listing the installed packages